Click on the concept map or use the listing below.

 Learning Concept Map

-KSA (Knowledge, Skills, & Abilities [sometimes referred to as SKA]) are characteristics that enables a job holder to accomplish the activities described in a task statement (what the job holder does).
+KSA are the abilities and characteristics that enable a job holder to accomplish the activities described in a task statement that describes what the job holder does (Quinones, Ehrenstein, 1997).

 In a learning environment, cognitive, psychomotor, & affective are KSA's counterparts that identify end states of training (objectives).